 '''

 public class MyIntegrationTest

 {

 public static JqmAsyncTester tester;

 @BeforeClass

 public static void beforeClass()

-{

 '''

-'''

-// This creates a cluster with two JQM nodes, three queues (queue1 polled by node1, queue2 po

-// The nodes are started at the end of this line.
+''' { // This creates a cluster with two JQM nodes, three queues (queuel polled by... →node1, queue2 polled by node2, queue3 polled by both nodes). // The nodes are started at the end of this line. tester = JqmAsyncTester.create().addNode("node1").addNode("node2").addQueue(

-tester = JqmAsyncTester.create().addNode("node1").addNode("node2").addQueue("queue1").addQueue
+→ "queue1").addQueue("queue2").addQueue("queue3")

-.deployQueueToNode("queue1", 10, 100, "node1").deployQueueToNode("queue2", 10, 100,
+.deployQueueToNode("queue1", 10, 100, "node1").deployQueueToNode(

+→ "queue2", 10, 100, "node2")

 .deployQueueToNode("queue3", 10, 100, "node1", "node2").start();

+}

 @AfterClass

 public static void afterClass()

 // Only stop the cluster when all tests are done.
-This means there is no reboot or cleanup be
+This means there is no.

+→reboot or cleanup between tests if tester.cleanupAllJobDefinitions() is not.

+→explicitely called.

 tester.stop();

+}

 @Before

 public void before()

-// A helper method to ensure there is no traces left of previous executions and job definition
+// A helper method to ensure there is no traces left of previous executions.

+→and job definitions from other tests

 tester.cleanupAllJobDefinitions();

+}

 @Test

 public void testOne()

+{

-// Quickly create a job definition from a class present in the test class path.
+// Quickly create a job definition from a class present in the test class

+\rightarrow path.

 tester.addSimpleJobDefinitionFromClasspath(Payload1.class);

 // Request a launch of this new job definition.
-Note we could simply use the Jan Client API.
+Note we could simply use the

+\rightarrow JqmClient API.

 tester.enqueue("Payload1");

 // Launches are asynchronous, so wait for results (with a timeout).

 tester.waitForResults(1, 10000);

 // Actual tests

 Assert.assertEquals(1, tester.getOkCount());

 Assert.assertEquals(1, tester.getHistoryAllCount());

+}

 @Test

 public void testTwo()

 // Quickly create a job definition from a class present in a jar.
-This is the way production
+This is the

+→way production JQM nodes really work - they load jar stored on the local file.

+\rightarrow system.

-tester.addSimpleJobDefinitionFromLibrary("payload1", "App", "../jqm-tests/jqm-test-datetimemore
+tester.addSimpleJobDefinitionFromLibrary("payload1", "App", "../jqm-tests/jqm-

-tester.enqueue("payload1");

-tester.waitForResults(1, 10000, 0);

-Assert.assertTrue(tester.testCounts(1, 0));

-'''